-- Follow the Four Critical Actions as soon as possible, including: - Responding to an emergency - Reporting to authorities/referring to services - Contacting parents/carers and - Providing ongoing support. - Make detailed notes of the incident or disclosure, including actions taken using the Responding to Suspected Child Abuse: Template and ensure that those notes are kept and stored securely in the main office filing cabinet and a copy in saved in Compass.
-They are also responsible for ensuring that any staff member who reported the incident, disclosure or suspicion to them also makes and keeps notes of the incident. - At Plenty Parklands Primary School, a member of the leadership team will be responsible for ensuring that there is a prompt response to the disclosure and that the child is appropriately supported.
+- Follow the Four Critical Actions as soon as possible, including: - Responding to an emergency - o Reporting to authorities/referring to services - Contacting parents/carers and - o Providing ongoing support. - Make detailed notes of the incident or disclosure, including actions taken and ensure that those notes are kept and stored securely in the main office filing cabinet.
+They are also responsible for ensuring that any staff member who reported the incident, disclosure or suspicion to them also makes and keeps notes of the incident. - At Plenty Parklands, a member of the leadership team will be responsible for ensuring that there is a prompt response to the disclosure and that the child is appropriately supported.